enormandeau/stacks_workflow/README.md

 ```

 b) Join samples that should go together
  - Go to 04-all_samples and join the .fq files that should go together with the `cat` command
  - Remove partial .fq files that have been joined
- - Remove individuals with too few sequences (optional)
+ - Remove individuals with too few sequences if needed (optional)

 ## Step 3b - (Optional) Align reads to a reference genome
 a) Install bwa